chambln/kakoune-readline/README.md

 ## Installation

-Put a copy of or link to `readline.kak` anywhere within in your `~/.config/kak/autoload/` directory.
+Put a copy of or link to `readline.kak` anywhere within your `~/.config/kak/autoload/` directory.

 ## Bugs and notes